-The United Overseas Bank (Thai) is committed to maintaining best Privacy Practices to create, as far as possible, a secure Internet banking environment for our customers.
-We encourage our customers to similarly observe best practices that are within their control as following.
+The United Overseas Bank (Thai) is committed to maintaining the best privacy practices as far as possible, to create the most secure internet banking environment for our customers.
+We encourage our customers to observe these best practices that are within their control as follows;

-We will use any information collected mainly to assist us in customising and delivering services and products that are of interest to our customers.
+We will use customers’ existing information to assist us for improving services and products that are of interest to our customers.

 We have established strict confidentiality standards for safeguarding information on our customers.

-Unless we have the customer's agreement or are required by law, we will not disclose customer information to external parties.
+Unless we have the customer's consent or as required by law, we will not disclose customer information to the third parties.

-We understand customer concerns for security when they transact over the Internet.
+We understand customer concerns for security when they make any transaction on the internet.
 We have therefore built a security system for online banking that safeguards the confidentiality of our customers' account information and their banking transactions.
 We use several different methods to protect customers' account and personal information as follows:

-- Encryption Strong encryption protects customer information as it travels over the Internet.
+- Encryption: Strong encryption protects customer information while browsing the internet.
 We use Secure Sockets Layer/Transport Layer Security (SSL/TLS) encryption to protect the confidentiality of customers' account details and transaction data.
 This SSL/TLS encryption is the commercially available security protocol for encrypting or scrambling data transmitted over the Internet.
-It is also currently recognised internationally to be of the high standard in encryption technology commercially available and is generally adopted by banks in Singapore and financial institutions worldwide.
+It is also currently recognized internationally to be of the high standard in encryption technology commercially available and is generally adopted by banks in Singapore and financial institutions worldwide.

-You may use the Security Devices (SecurePlus Token) to use with the Username and/or Password or otherwise) :
+- You may use the Security Devices (SecurePlus Token) with the Username and/or Password for internet transaction with

-As an additional security measure, our system may log you out of your Internet banking session after a period of Inactivity We are committed to monitoring our Internet security system constantly for potential situations that could compromise the security or the privacy of our customers and to exploring new technology continually to enhance our Internet security system.
+- Automatic Log Out: As an additional security measure, our system may log you out of your internet banking session after a period of inactivity.
+We are committed to monitoring our internet security system constantly for potential situations that could compromise the security or the privacy of our customers and to exploring new technology continually to enhance our Internet security system.

-Your Role In Safeguarding Your Personal Data And Account Information You are responsible for keeping your online Password confidential.
-Failure to do so exposes you to the risks of fraud and loss.
-The UOB Group will not be responsible for losses suffered by customers as a result of : Input errors or misuse of its Internet banking services;
+Your Role in Safeguarding Your Personal Data And Account Information: You are responsible for keeping your online password confidential.
+Failure to do so shall expose you to the risks of fraud and loss.
+UOB shall not be responsible for losses suffered by customers as a result of:

 - Leaving a computer unattended during an online session;

-We strongly recommend that you observe the following best privacy and security practices at all times :
+We strongly recommend that you always observe the following best privacy and security practices.

 - Managing Your Username and Password

-- Your Username and Password identify you when you use our Internet banking services.
-If any of these become invalid or ceases to have effect, it is imperative that you inform us by calling the UOB Call Centre 0-2285-1555 or contact UOB branches for the respective services.
+- Your Username and Password identify you when you use our internet banking services.
+If you wish to cancel the service, you will be required to inform us by calling the UOB Call Centre 0-2285-1555 or contact UOB branches convenient for you.

-- Ensure that no one can see your Password when you log in to our system.
+- Ensure that nobody can see your password when you log in to the Bank’s system.

-- Ensure that you keep your Password confidential at all times and do not divulge it to anyone.
+- Ensure that you keep your Password confidential at all times and do not reveal it to anyone.

-- Do not allow anyone (without exception) to use your Username and Password, as you are responsible for all transactions undertaken with your Username and Password.
+- Do not allow anyone use your username and password, as you are responsible for all transactions undertaken with your username and password.

-- Memorise your Password and do not record it anywhere.
+- Memorize your password and do not record it anywhere.

 - The same Password should not be used for different websites, applications or services particularly when they relate to different entities.